-I’m so confident that you’ll love Long Term Athlete Development: The Lifelong Training Roadmap that you can try it out for a FULL YEAR risk free!
+The IYCA is so confident that you’ll love the Long Term Athlete Development Roadmap that you can try it out for 60 days risk free!

-If for any reason you aren’t completely satisfied with your purchase, simply let me know and I’ll gladly refund your entire investment.
+If for any reason you aren’t completely satisfied with your purchase, simply let us know and we’ll gladly refund your entire investment.

 No questions asked!

-Long Term Athletic Development is the only way to train young athletes.
+Understanding Long Term Athletic Development allows you to give young athletes what they deserve.
 It gives them the best chance for success, prevents injuries, and sets them up for a lifetime of physical activity.

-Long Term Athlete Development: The Lifelong Training Roadmap will give you all the knowledge, skills, and resources needed to be a superstar performance coach who trains superstar athletes…
+The IYCA LTAD Roadmap will give you all the knowledge, skills, and resources needed to be a superstar performance coach who understands how to develop superstar athletes…

 ...the right way.